FEATURES

 The party previously led Devon County Council for the four years from 2005 but no party won a majority in the previous elections in 2001.
 In 1997, however, it won an emphatic majority on the same day that Tony Blair led a national Labour landslide.

 It has typically gained much less support in Devon county elections that have not coincided with general elections.
-However, electoral boundary changes in 2005 and 2017 impede reliable vote share comparisons over time.
+However, electoral boundary changes in 2005 and 2017 and county elections being held out of sync with general elections since 2005 impede reliable vote share comparisons over time.

 It also suggests support for the Greens will translate into a larger number of county seats this year, possibly at the expense of Labour in Exeter.

-Electoral Calculus, however, reckons the Conservatives will lose control of the county council but nevertheless remain its largest party, partly because it thinks centre-left voters tend to over-estimate the likelihood that they will vote.
+Electoral Calculus, however, reckons the Conservatives will lose control of the county council but nevertheless remain its largest party, partly because it thinks centre-left voters tend to over-estimate the likelihood that they will turn out on the day.

-The Liberal Democrats are certainly managing expectations here.
+The Liberal Democrats are certainly managing expectations in Devon.
 While they hope to take control in currently Conservative-run Gloucestershire, Shropshire and Wiltshire they are more circumspect about their prospects in Devon.

-Leader Ed Davey said his party has a “mountain to climb” in Devon during a recent visit but is “working hard” to make gains.
+Leader Ed Davey said his party has a “mountain to climb” here during a recent visit but is “working hard” to make gains.
 In any case none but the most optimistic Liberal Democrat supporter would hope to revisit the party’s 1997 Devon success.

 A Liberal Democrat ascendancy at County Hall would greatly strengthen the party’s hand in negotiations with government following its results in recent Devon district elections, especially when its alliances with Independents in several of these councils are taken into account.